300: America becomes Sparta

 Siqueiros Online Video Stream

-An online streaming video is now available for Siqueiros: The Art of Censorship, a recent speakers forum about David Alfaro Siqueiros, his murals, Los Angeles history, and public art.
-Held last November 9th, 2006, at the Los Angeles Times Harry Chandler Auditorium, the forum was attended by some 300 persons and recorded by L.A. public television station, Channel 36 –…
+Online streaming videos are now available for Siqueiros: The Art of Censorship, a recent speakers forum about David Alfaro Siqueiros, his murals, Los Angeles history, and public art.
+Held November 9th, 2006, at the Los Angeles Times Harry Chandler Auditorium, the forum was produced by CauseConnect and attended by some 300 persons.
+Speakers included Luis Garza—the instigator behind the future…